 Email marketing remains one of the leading tools to connect effectively with your customers.
 It helps you build a loyal audience base that social media & ads can’t.
 That is why choosing the right email marketing software is essential.

-Mailchimp remains one of the most popular tools in the market for email marketing, with a market share of 69.35%.
+Mailchimp remains one of the most popular tools in the market for email marketing, with a market share of over 70% as per Datanyze.
 In this article, we compare it to the second-most popular email marketing software, Constant Contact, which has a 6.10% share over the market.

 Comparison Table: Mailchimp Vs. Constant Contact

-I have created a quick comparison table for you to check & evaluate the different features of both software.
-I also give a breakdown of these features in the next section.
+Here’s a quick comparison table to evaluate the features of both of these software:

 Overall User Experience